michaelmacinnis/oh/MANUAL.md

     ls [a-z]*

-matches all names in the current directoy beginning with on of the letters `a` through `z`, while,
+matches all names in the current directory beginning with on of the letters `a` through `z`, while,

     ls ?